Topoi with enough points: Recovering completeness results

 Note that we can identify the multicomposites appearing in \Cref{defn:basis} with those defined earlier in Definition \ref{defn:multicomposite} by identifying a presieve with the sieve it generates (as a subobject in $\PSh(\Ccal)$).

 \begin{rem}[Comparison with pretopologies] Our Definition \ref{defn:basis} has weaker conditions than usual notions of basis or pretopology (see \cite[Definition III.2.2]{sheavesingeometry}): we do not demand that elements of a warp be closed under pullbacks or multicomposition since closing under these operations recovers $J$.
-It is hard to claim novelty here, but we observe that this reduces the number of sieves needed to verify projectivity, which was the goal! \end{rem}
+It is hard to claim novelty here.
+The important thing is that this reduces the number of sieves needed to verify projectivity, which was the goal! \end{rem}

 \begin{defn}[$\omega$-woven sites] A site $(\Ccal,J)$ is \textbf{$\omega$-woven} if $J$ has a warp $\Bcal$ such that $\Bcal(C)$ is countable at every object $C$. \end{defn}